joshuavetos/TESSRAX-CANON-/03_DIAGNOSTICS/CIVIC_PRESSURE_PROTOCOL.md

+# Method: Daylight Leverage via Constraint Artifacts

-Purpose
+## Purpose
 Describe a repeatable method for generating lawful, daylight leverage by inserting constraint artifacts into public decision processes.

-Trigger Conditions
+## Trigger Conditions
+Run this method when all of the following are true:
-   •   Active public process with statutory input requirement
+- Active public process with a statutory input requirement
-   •   Fixed adoption deadline
+- Fixed adoption or approval deadline
-   •   Publicly accessible primary documents
+- Primary documents are publicly accessible
-   •   Obligation to respond or incorporate feedback
+- The institution is obligated to respond to or incorporate public feedback

-Inputs
+## Inputs
-   •   Official draft documents (PDFs, maps, projections)
+- Official draft documents (PDFs, maps, projections)
-   •   Publicly stated claims (growth, capacity, readiness)
+- Publicly stated claims (growth, capacity, readiness)
-   •   Current-state data from the same source set
+- Current-state data from the same source set

-Method
+## Method
-	1. Extract explicit claims from draft
+1. Extract explicit claims from the draft.
-	2. Extract capacity/resource qualifiers
+2. Extract capacity or resource qualifiers.
-	3. Construct contrast table (claim vs reality vs gap)
+3. Construct a contrast table (claim → reality → gap).
-	4. Submit through official channel
+4. Submit the table through the official channel.
-	5. Ask one procedural question requiring citation
+5. Ask **one** procedural question requiring citation.

-Output
+## Output
-   •   Timestamped public record entry
+- Timestamped public record entry
-   •   Forced response or incorporation
+- Forced institutional response or incorporation
-   •   Persistent citation surface
+- Persistent citation surface

-Failure Modes
+## Failure Modes
-   •   Emotional language
+- Emotional language
-   •   Accusatory framing
+- Accusatory framing
-   •   Multiple questions
-   •   Secondary sources
+- More than one question
+- Use of secondary or external sources

-Success Condition
+## Success Condition
-   •   Obligation transferred from submitter to institution
+Obligation transfers from the submitter to the institution.